fabiolb/fabio/README.md

 ### Behind an existing LB/Gateway

-In the following setup fabio is configured receive all incoming traffic from an exising gateway which also terminates SSL for one or more domains. fabio supports SSL Client Certificate Authentication to support the [Amazon API Gateway](https://aws.amazon.com/api-gateway/)
+In the following setup fabio is configured receive all incoming traffic from an existing gateway which also terminates SSL for one or more domains. fabio supports SSL Client Certificate Authentication to support the [Amazon API Gateway](https://aws.amazon.com/api-gateway/)